-Is your child looking for a subject that allows him/her the chance to express his/her inner creativity?
-Is your child interested in the world of entertainment and does he/she find excitement in either performing for others or collaborating in creating exciting, fun productions?
+Is your student looking for a subject that allows him/her the chance to express his/her inner creativity?
+Is your student interested in the world of entertainment and does he/she find excitement in either performing for others or collaborating in creating exciting, fun productions?
 Then Dramatic Arts is likely to be a door into an intensely fulfilling learning area!

 Dramatic Arts allows students to enter the world of the stage, to explore its origins and development.
 It contains both theoretical and practical elements (including physical performance, writing, costume and set design).
 Together, these elements enable the student to participate actively and potentially pursue a career in the entertainment industry.